udevsharold/speakerfirst/README.md

 Invert Phone or Facetime app's default "Audio" button behaviour to

 - activates speaker on tap and;
-- activates menu long press
+- activates menu on long press

 in iOS if there are external auxiliary routes for audio call available.